LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 For this post I'm going to throw some data at you.
 It might seem simple but will provide some of the ground-rules for following posts.

-I've generated some random x values, from that created some y values using the formula for a straight line, then added some noise that follows a gaussian distribution.
-Or more simply,
+I’ve generated some random x values, then created corresponding y values using the equation for a straight line and added noise drawn from a Gaussian distribution.
+In notation:

 $$ X \sim \mathcal{U}(0,10)$$

 $$y \sim \mathcal{N}(\mu=m\cdot X+ c, \sigma^2=1).$$

-(First line says that the probability of getting an $$X$$ value is the same or [uniformly distributed](https://en.wikipedia.org/wiki/Continuous_uniform_distribution) between 0 and 10 and the second that $$y$$ is [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution) about the straight line $$m\cdot X+ c$$ with a standard deviation of $$1$$.)
+(The first line says that X is [uniformly distributed](https://en.wikipedia.org/wiki/Continuous_uniform_distribution) between 0 and 10.
+The second says that y is [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution) around the straight line $$m · X + c$$ with a standard deviation of 1.)

 I won't tell you what $$m$$ and $$c$$ are, that is what we're trying to find.
 But let's say that we, for some reason, know that $$ m $$ will be between 0 and 10 and $$c$$ will be between $$-10$$ and $$10$$.